Design elements reference

 Applies to Dynamics 365 for Customer Engagement apps version 9.x

-The following content blocks are available for use with the designer—some are available for all designers and some are specific to email, marketing pages, or forms.
+Read this topic to learn how to use each of the design elements that are available for use with the various content designers.
+Some elements are available for all designers and some are specific to email, marketing pages, or forms.

 More information: Design your digital content